vekatze/neut/book/src/hello-external-world.md

 The first component of an element in `import` is our alias of the dependency (`some-name`).
 What follows is the relative path to the file from the root of the source directory of the dependency module.

-Like `{my-add}` in the example above, every bullet-item of an `import` can optionally have a list of names.
-Names in these lists can then be used after `import`, as in the example above.
+Like `{my-add}` in the example above, every bullet item of an `import` can optionally have a list of names.
+Names in these lists are made available after `import`, as in the example above.

-If you didn't specify `{my-add}`, you'd have to use the fully-qualified form of `my-add`:
+If you didn't write `{my-add}`, you'd have to use the fully-qualified form of `my-add`:

 ```neut
 // new-item.nt